Funder: Japan Water Forum

 The Beat the Plastics campaign is a serious call for all to take action and safe our environment.
 Bridgers trained more than one thousand five hundred women in Fako Division of the South West Region on effective waste management techniques and why they should be consistent in these practices.
 This training was carried out thanks to funding from The Pollination Project.

-Our Water Purification Project seeks to look at means to provide portable water in those communities.
-We shall be sensitizing the population on three simple methods which are boiling, using a filter and chlorine drops.
+Our Water Purification Project seeks to look at means to provide potable water in those communities.
+We sensitize the population on three simple methods which are boiling, using a filter and chlorine drops.

 This project shall be implemented in the local communities that face the problem of contaminated water.
 We shall start with the sensitization of the people on the purification methods we shall be using in this project in those remote areas that have no good source of drinking water.
 We shall put in place the bioSand water filters to serve many households at a time.
 Thereby providing on a large scale, good and pure drinking water to the community.